 In order to fill out the form properly here is more information about "Brands" and "Campaigns":

-In order to send messages over this route the Operators and interconnected gateways require registering the brands and campaigns with TCR (The Campaign Registry), they are an independent registry that is authorized to register brands and campaigns with T-Mobile and AT&T. Verizon, the other major USA operator does not currently participate but is not as strict with registration at this time.
+In order to send messages over this route the Operators and interconnected gateways require registering the brands and campaigns with TCR (The Campaign Registry), they are an independent registry that is authorized to register brands and campaigns with T-Mobile and AT&T. Verizon, the other major USA operators do not currently participate but are not as strict with registration at this time.
 Approval takes 1-5 business days.
+Client needs to show opt-in process and be able to handle auto responders for HELP/STOP/CANCEL as well as maintain opt-out database per campaign.
 In order to get approved we need to submit the following information to them:

 TCR charges us a setup fee per brand and a monthly fee per campaign.

 A few years ago Operators started allowing SMS to be delivered via the toll free number pool that was previously only for voice calls.
 Toll free numbers are also 10 digits long but all start with one of the following dial codes: 1800, 1888, 1877, 1866, 1855, 1844 or 1833.
-This route allowed for handset DLR (delivery receipt) instead of the less accurate gateway DLR provided on 10 DLC.
-The route also did not have a volume limit per sender like long codes so it was ideal for business use.
+This route allows for handset DLR (delivery receipt) instead of the less accurate gateway DLR provided on 10 DLC.
+The route also did not have a volume limit per sender like long codes do so it was ideal for business use.
+Additionally, the service comes with auto responders built in for STOP, HELP and CANCEL responses from mobile subscribers, and has a gateway maintained opt-out database per sender.
 The route currently has the same content restrictions as 10 DLC.

 In order to send messages over this route we need to get the campaigns approved by the toll free gateway.
 They require a lot less information than TCR does for 10DLC but they are still strict on content.
-Here is an example of the information required to submit a campaign for approval:
+Below is the verification form that we need completed to submit for approval.

-There are no setup or monthly fees with this route other than the minimal $1 monthly fee per sender.
+There are no setup or monthly fees with this route other than the minimal $1 monthly fee per toll fee sender.

-In the US a short code is a dedicated 5 or 6 digit sender ID assigned to a specific brand for a specific purpose or campaign.
+In the USA a short code is a dedicated 5 or 6 digit sender ID assigned to a specific brand for a specific purpose or campaign.
 A good example is a bank sending one time codes to their customers for 2 factor authentication.
-This is the most premium SMS service in the US as it has handset DLR and goes through a lengthy vetting process.
+This is the most premium SMS service in the USA as it has handset DLR and goes through a lengthy vetting process.
 There are several requirements to get one of these codes approved, they take about 1-2 months to get fully approved and have significant monthly and setup fees, so they are typically used by larger corporations with very high volume sending.
-Please contact email@example.com for pricing and forms.
+Client needs to show opt-in process and be able to handle auto responders for HELP/STOP/CANCEL as well as maintain opt-out database per campaign.
+Please contact email@example.com for pricing.